 Introduction to Interpolate in Excel

-Interpolation is a method that is used to estimate or find out a value between two known values on a line or curve.
+Interpolation is a method used to estimate or find a value between two known values on a line or curve.
 This kind of forecasting is used in many kinds of analysis, like investing in growth, forecasting numbers, establishing strategies, insurance decisions, price movements, stocks, and share markets, etc.

 Linear Interpolation means estimating the future value of a certain variable based on current data.
 In MS-Excel, a straight line is created which connects two known values, and thereby future value is calculated using simple mathematics formula or using FORECAST function.